onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-22700
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** conform its YANG model to RFC 6470, "NETCONF Base Notifications".
+    The VNF or PNF **MUST** conform its YANG model to RFC 6470, "NETCONF Base Notifications".

 .. req::
     :id: R-10353
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** conform its YANG model to RFC 6244, "An Architecture for Network Management Using NETCONF and YANG".
+    The VNF or PNF **MUST** conform its YANG model to RFC 6244, "An Architecture for Network Management Using NETCONF and YANG".

 .. req::
     :id: R-53317
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** conform its YANG model to RFC 6087, "Guidelines for Authors and Reviewers of YANG Data Model specification".
+    The VNF or PNF **MUST** conform its YANG model to RFC 6087, "Guidelines for Authors and Reviewers of YANG Data Model specification".

 .. req::
     :id: R-33955
-    :target: XNF
+    :target: VNF or PNF
     :keyword: SHOULD

-    The xNF **SHOULD** conform its YANG model to RFC 6991, "Common YANG Data Types".
+    The VNF or PNF **SHOULD** conform its YANG model to RFC 6991, "Common YANG Data Types".

 .. req::
     :id: R-22946
-    :target: XNF
+    :target: VNF or PNF
     :keyword: SHOULD

-    The xNF **SHOULD** conform its YANG model to RFC 6536, "NETCONF Access Control Model".
+    The VNF or PNF **SHOULD** conform its YANG model to RFC 6536, "NETCONF Access Control Model".

 .. req::
     :id: R-10129
-    :target: XNF
+    :target: VNF or PNF
     :keyword: SHOULD

-    The xNF **SHOULD** conform its YANG model to RFC 7223, "A YANG Data Model for Interface Management".
+    The VNF or PNF **SHOULD** conform its YANG model to RFC 7223, "A YANG Data Model for Interface Management".

 .. req::
     :id: R-12271
-    :target: XNF
+    :target: VNF or PNF
     :keyword: SHOULD

-    The xNF **SHOULD** conform its YANG model to RFC 7223, "IANA Interface Type YANG Module".
+    The VNF or PNF **SHOULD** conform its YANG model to RFC 7223, "IANA Interface Type YANG Module".

 .. req::
     :id: R-49036
-    :target: XNF
+    :target: VNF or PNF
     :keyword: SHOULD

-    The xNF **SHOULD** conform its YANG model to RFC 7277, "A YANG Data Model for IP Management".
+    The VNF or PNF **SHOULD** conform its YANG model to RFC 7277, "A YANG Data Model for IP Management".

 .. req::
     :id: R-87564
-    :target: XNF
+    :target: VNF or PNF
     :keyword: SHOULD

-    The xNF **SHOULD** conform its YANG model to RFC 7317, "A YANG Data Model for System Management".
+    The VNF or PNF **SHOULD** conform its YANG model to RFC 7317, "A YANG Data Model for System Management".

 .. req::
     :id: R-24269
-    :target: XNF
+    :target: VNF or PNF
     :keyword: SHOULD

-    The xNF **SHOULD** conform its YANG model to RFC 7407, "A YANG Data Model for SNMP Configuration", if Netconf used to configure SNMP engine.
+    The VNF or PNF **SHOULD** conform its YANG model to RFC 7407, "A YANG Data Model for SNMP Configuration", if Netconf used to configure SNMP engine.